kariasmith/kariasmith/README.md

 ### Hi there 👋 My name is Kari Smith and I am a Python developer!

-Skills: PYTHON / Flask / HTML / CSS / Bootstrap / SQL / NODEJS / REACT / JS /
+Skills: PYTHON / Flask / HTML / CSS / Bootstrap / SQL / NODEJS /

 🌱 I’m currently taking the Python stack at Coding Dojo. codingdojo.com

 🌱 Learning with help from docs.github.com

 🔭 Working on assignments that use Python, Flask, HTML, Bootstrap, and SQL.
+Plan on learning more about REACT and javascript.
+Up next on the course is Angular and Django.

 👩‍🎓 I have a Bachelors of Science degree in Computer Information Systems.